NVIDIA/nvindex-cloud/doc/eks.md

 The following steps will assume that this provisioning script has been used.
 Please take note of ingress address, as this will be the entrypoint for the deployments.

-If you already have an existing EKS cluster with NVIDIA GPUs, you can have a look at the script to pick and choose what you need.
-For example having a ingress might not be necessary.
+If you already have an existing EKS cluster with NVIDIA GPUs, you can have a look at the provisioning script to pick and choose what you need.
+For example, an ingress might not be required for your case.

 ## Starting up a NVIDIA IndeX Session